LexAckson/surrogatesPlay/README.md

 **total** | **~$132** |

 1: Using this lav, we actually had to cut off one of the mics and wire our own base; the base of this one is a TRRS and the USB sound adapter we had, as linked above, could not use that device as a mic.
 (It is probably a TRRS, and unusual to a standard jack, because it is a stereo mic.)
 Ultimately, we cut the TRS jack off of another cable and soldered the single lav mic to it.

+# Round two!

+In the next round of this project, we are going to be building capacity for more surrogates, and also working to make some improvements to our current hardware/software setup.

+## Hardware improvement

+We will be experimenting with bone conduction speakers for the surrogates, so that they do not need to wear an earbud to hear commands from their remote operator.
+The speaker will be built into the surrogate headwear, which should also increase the ease of donning the equipment.

+We will be testing the Adafruit Bone Conductor Transducer, [$9 from Adafruit directly](https://www.adafruit.com/product/1674) or [$15 via Amazon](https://www.amazon.com/Adafruit-Bone-Conductor-Transducer-Wires/dp/B00XW2OGAS), which is driven by a small 2.5W, 5V, class D amplifier, [$4 from Adafruit directly](https://www.adafruit.com/product/2130) or [$7 via Amazon](https://www.amazon.com/Audio-Development-Tools-Adafruit-Amplifier/dp/B00PY2YSI4).